Corona, inflation, Ukraine war - economy still under pressure

 Economic growth is the basis of our prosperity.
-In order to maintain prosperity, a new growth path must be sustainably achieved after the crisis caused by the Corona pandemic.
+To maintain prosperity, a new growth path must be achieved on a sustainable basis.
 More value-creation activities must be made possible in Germany as a business location.
 A central task of economic policy is therefore to improve the framework conditions for companies.

 Burden moratorium for economic recovery

 In principle, economic growth can come about in two ways: First, through higher utilization of existing production capacities, and second, through the creation of new production capacities.
 In addition to investments in machinery and equipment, investments in education and technological progress determine the level of economic growth.

 In the crisis triggered by the pandemic and the Ukraine war, it is important on the one hand to stabilize the markets by providing financial support and loans, as the German government has done to a historic degree.
 But to support the economy, it is also essential to improve incentives for investment and increase the scope for entrepreneurial action.
 There is an urgent need to implement a comprehensive moratorium on burdens for the economy in and after the crisis.